-In addition, one advantage of daylong recordings over other observational methods such as parental reports is that they can be re-exploited at later times to observe behaviors that had not been foreseen at the time of data collection.
+In addition, one advantage of daylong recordings over other observational methods such as parental reports is that they can be re-analyzed at later times to observe behaviors that had not been foreseen at the time of data collection.
 This implies that their interest partly lies in long-term re-usability.

 Moreover, even state-of-the-art speech processing tools still perform poorly on daylong recordings, due to their intrinsic noisy nature (Casillas et al., 2019).
 As a result, taking full advantage of present data will necessitate new or improved computational models, which may take years to develop.
 For example, the DIHARD Challenge series has been running for three consecutive years, and documents the difficulty of making headway with complex audio data (Ryant et al., 2018, 2019, 2020).
 For instance, the best submission for speaker diarization in their meeting subcorpus achieved about 35% Diarization Error Rate in 2018 and 2019, with improvements seen only in 2020, when the best system scored a 20% Diarization Error Rate (Neville Ryant, personal communication, 2021-04-09).
 Other tasks are progressing much more slowly.
 For instance, the best performance in a classifier for deciding whether adult speech was addressed to the child or to an adult scored about 70% correct in 2017 (Schuller et al., 2017) - but nobody has been able to beat this record since.
 Recordings should therefore remain available for long periods of time - potentially decades -, thus increasing the risk for data loss to occur at some point in their lifespan.
 For these reasons, the reliability of the storage design is critical, and redundancy is most certainly required.
 Likewise, persistent URLs may be needed in order to ensure the long-term accessibility of the datasets.
+These are key features of our proposal, as argued in sections 3.3 and 3.4.